learn-earn/jekyll-now/_posts/2020-09-24-Unit-test-UITableViewCell-is-selected.md

 ---
 This could be a very tiny problem, or something I missed.
 But I still like to documement it for future reference.

+First of all, I'd like to thank Caio and Mike from Essential Developers for their work and help.
+I have learnt this practice from them.
+If you'd like to learn more from them like me, please check the link here - https://www.essentialdeveloper.com

 ## What is the problem I am solving? (the requirement)
 the `TagListsViewController` use `UITableView` to display a list of tags.
 And if the condition is met, we need `UITableView` row to be selected.